CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 All these expressions above are _function calls_:  - we’re passing input to the functions, `console.log` or `Math.round` to use their functionality.

 In this case, we want to build functionality to convert any number to a percentage.
-WAs the previous examples indicate, we can build a function that will enable us to convert a specific number to a percentage.
+As the previous examples indicate, we can build a function that will enable us to convert a specific number to a percentage.
 WSo given our problem above we can now say that we want to create a function that:

 - takes any number input